-Jerry Lewis stars as Jerome Littlefield, a male nurse in a private hospital who is always trying too hard – with the obvious comic results.
+Jerry Lewis stars as Jerome Littlefield, an orderly in a private hospital who is always trying too hard – with the obvious comic results.

 However, the film also contains some of the most melancholy and cloying sentiment in the whole of Lewis’s oeuvre.